rust-lang/rfcs/text/3127-trim-paths.md

 If using MSVC toolchain, path to the .pdb file containing debug information are be embedded as the file name of the .pdb file only, wihtout any path information.

-With `trim-path` option disabled, the embedding of path to the source files of the standard and core library will depend on if `rust-src` component is present.
-If it is, then the real path pointing to a copy of the source files on your file system will be embedded; if it isn't, then they will show up as `/rustc/[rustc version]/library/...` (just like when `trim-path` is enabled).
+With `trim-paths` option disabled, the embedding of path to the source files of the standard and core library will depend on if `rust-src` component is present.
+If it is, then the real path pointing to a copy of the source files on your file system will be embedded; if it isn't, then they will show up as `/rustc/[rustc version]/library/...` (just like when `trim-paths` is enabled).
 Paths to all other source files will not be affected.

 Note that this will not affect any hard-coded paths in the source code.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-## `trim-path` implementation in Cargo
+## `trim-paths` implementation in Cargo
 We only need to change the behaviour for `Test` and `Build` compile modes.

-If `trim-path` is enabled, Cargo will emit two `--remap-path-prefix` arguments to `rustc` for each compilation unit.
+If `trim-paths` is enabled, Cargo will emit two `--remap-path-prefix` arguments to `rustc` for each compilation unit.
 One mapping is from the path of the local sysroot to `/rustc/[rust version]`.
 The other mapping depends on if the package containing the compilation unit is under the working directory.
 If it is, then the mapping is from the absolute path to the working directory to `.`.
 If it's outside the working directory, then the mapping is from the absolute path of the package root to `[package name]-[package version]`.